 "Don't look at me.
 Abe said 'Early bird gets a bug'."
 He rumbled, making a weird wave above his head with an arm before jerking his tail out of Berlioz grasp.

 "Worm, Dad.
 It's a worm."
-I yawned rubbing Figaro head before getting up with a grunt and walking to the bathroom.
+I yawned rubbing Zunar head before getting up with a grunt and walking to the bathroom.
 He grumbled a 'whatever' as I flicked my tail at him.

 "I guess momma still is not home yet."
-I mumbled, stretching my hands above my head, Figaro fallowing me.
+I mumbled, stretching my hands above my head, Zunar fallowing me.
 She was a lot nicer waking us up.
 Probably why Roxy was fighting.

 "She's home."
-I stopped at the door and looked back, Figaro running into my calf, stomach doing a leap for joy.
+I stopped at the door and looked back, Zunar running into my calf, my stomach doing a leap for joy.
 "Down fixing breakfast for you guys."